 Pain medication

-Different types of pain medication exist for different types of pain.
+Diverse types of pain medication exist for diverse types of pain.
 Pain can also be acute (short-term) or persistent (chronic or long-term).
-Generally, depending on your type of pain, a combination of medication is prescribed.
+Generally, we prescribe a combination of medications depending on your type of pain

 There are several broad classes of pain medication available.
 These are: